 AUDIT TRIGGERS AND PENALTIES

 Every audit is unique.
-However, reported trends show the following are typical areas of concern, in recent audits:
+However, reported trends show the following are specific areas of concern in recent audits:

 • Summary Plan Descriptions

 • HIPAA compliance particularly notices to employees about special enrollment rights

 • PPACA Grandfathered Plan notices and documentation of coverage for adult children